Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

-### Vlpt comprises 3 languages
+### Vlpt comprises 4 Vlpt languages

-- A program language for computations.
+- Vlpt program language for computations.
-- A net language for interaction with services.
+- Vlpt net language for interaction with services.
-- An app language for the user interface.
+- Vlpt app language for the user interface.
+- Vlpt style language for styling the user interface.